TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   experiment drastically increases the likelihood that we will find a model that fits our sample well based on chance, but actually fits the underlying population poorly, leading to poor reproducibility of our conclusions.
+  That is, you are likely to find models that fit the noise in the sample more than the signal.
 In formulas and coefficient naming, the `:` symbol between variables indicates an interaction term.
 In formulas, the `*` operator, when not protected by the `I()` function, serves to include both terms plus their interaction.
 That is `y ~ x1 * x2` is equivalent to `y ~ x1 + x2 + x1:x2`, where `x1:x2` represents the interaction.
 However, the number of possible interactions grows very rapidly with the number of variables.
-For instance, `y ~ x1 * x2 * x3` is equivalent to
-  `y ~ x1 + x2 + x3 + x1:x2 + x1:x3 + x2:x3 + x1:x2:x3`.
-With many variables,
-  this can result in trying to estimate too many parameters for the available data, decreasing the stability/reliability of all the estimates.
+For instance, `y ~ x1 * x2 * x3` is equivalent to `y ~ x1 + x2 + x3 + x1:x2 + x1:x3 + x2:x3 + x1:x2:x3`.
+With many variables, this can result in trying to estimate too many coefficients for the available data, decreasing the stability/reliability of all the estimates.
 In order to limit or otherwise specify the maximal degree of interactions to include, we can use the `^` formula operator.
 For instance, `y ~ (x1 + x2 + x3) ^ 2` is equivalent to `y ~ x1 + x2 + x3 + x1:x2 + x1:x3 + x2:x3`.
-The three-way
-  interaction `x1:x2:x3` was excluded because it is of degree three.
-One can also nest variables using `y ~ x1 / x2`, where `x2` is a categorical variable, which results in a different `y ~ x1` slope for each category in `x2` without introducing an additive effect for `x2`.
+The three-way interaction `x1:x2:x3` was excluded because it is of degree three, while the `^ 2` notation indicated to only include interactions of degree two or less.

+One can also nest variables using `y ~ x1 / x2`, where `x2` is a categorical
+  variable, which results in a different `y ~ x1` slope for each category in `x2` without introducing an additive effect for `x2`.
+This makes sense when the meaning of `x1` in some sense differs between the different groups specified by `x2`.
+For instance, some schools might grade their Geometry class based on a curve, with the average being a `85`, others using a curve with an average of `75` while others report unadjusted scores.
+Therefore, the grade may only make sense within the context of the school in which the grade was assigned.
+So we can have a formula like: `days_absent ~ grade / school`, which would generate a different `days_absent` vs `grade` slope for each `school`, but all the schools have the same intercept (so `school` does not have an effect except to qualify the impact of `grade`).

 ```
 rm(list=ls())